 Custodial credit risk - deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-As of June 30, 2021, the District's bank balance was \$17,645,413 and \$16,576,845 of that amount was exposed to custodial credit risk because it was uninsured and uncollateralized.
-Although the District's investment policy does not directly address custodial credit risk, it typically limits its exposure by purchasing insured or registered investments or by controlling who holds the deposits.
-The uninsured funds are spread amongst all the funds.
+As of June 30, 2023, the District's bank balance was \$1,735,393 and \$988,521 of that amount was exposed to custodial credit risk because it was uninsured and uncollateralized.
+As of June 30, 2023, deposits of \$1,505,719 are reported on the financial statements as cash and cash equivalents.

 Interest rate risk.
-In accordance with its investment policy, the District will minimize interest rate risk, which is the risk that the market value of securities in the portfolio will fall due to changes in market interest rates, by structuring the investment portfolio so that securities mature to meet cash requirements for ongoing operations, thereby avoiding the need to sell securities in the open market; and, investing operating funds primarily in shorter-term securities, liquid asset funds, money market mutual funds, or similar investment pools and limiting the average maturity in accordance with the District's cash requirements.
+In accordance with its investment policy, the District will minimize interest rate risk, which is the risk that the market value of securities in the portfolio will fall due to changes in market interest rates by; structuring the investment portfolio so that securities mature to meet cash requirements for ongoing operations, thereby avoiding the need to sell securities in the open market; and, investing operating funds primarily in shorter-term securities, liquid asset funds, money market mutual funds, or similar investment pools and limiting the average maturity in accordance with the District's cash requirements.